triopsys-net/dockerfile-maven/docs/authentication.md

 ## Authenticating with maven settings.xml

 Since version 1.3.6, you can authenticate using your maven settings.xml instead of docker configuration.
+If specified, no other authentication method will be used.
 Just add configuration similar to:

 ```xml
 <configuration>